 Business incubators and accelerators

-Startup incubators like Y Combinator or 500 Startups don't only pave the way to investors, they are also a great place to find interested people with the right expertise.
-However, it may take you a while to get in the door.
+Startup incubators like Y Combinator or 500 Startups offer more than just a path to investors.
+They are also a great place to find interested people with the right expertise who might be interested in joining your startup as a CTO, either full-time or as a mentor.

 Online communities